Happy Father Day Gift

 3. Coupons For Dad

-Make a few coupons for dad to redeem throughout the year.
-These could be good for anything from a child-free day fishing or spending the day with the adult (or young) children he loves so much!
+Make a few coupons for Dad to redeem throughout the year.
+These could be good for anything from a child-free day fishing to spending the day with the adult (or young) children he loves so much!
+It could also include practical and helpful things like cleaning the BBQ grill or mowing the backyard lawn.

 4. Father’s Day Questionaire